christunaroll/Image-Filter-Library/README.md

 A JavaScript library to invert the colors of a photo or to adjust the contrast of a photo.

 # Requirements and Restrictions
-This library has to be run on a server and your DOM must loaded to use the functions.
+This library has to be run on a web browser server and your DOM must loaded to use the functions.

 To use the library, include the ImageProcessing.js file into the HTML Page you want to apply the filters.